dahlbyk/seattle-javascript-401d16/frontend/class-27-testing-react/README.md

 ###### Enzyme
 Enzyme is a utility designed to ease the testing of react components.
 It has a JQuery like api that helps interact with React components.
 It provides several methods for compiling/rendering components
-* `mount(<Component />)` - Shallow rendering is useful to test a component witout indirectly asserting behavior of child components
+* `shallow(<Component />)` - Shallow rendering is useful to test a component witout indirectly asserting behavior of child components
 * `render(<Component />)` - Static rendring is used to render components to static html (text) and analyze the resulting HTML structure
 * `mount(<Component />)` - Full Rendering is ideal when your components interact with DOM apis.
 It recures that a full DOM API be available at the global scope (document needs to be a global variable).